Kristina01111000/Drws_site/README.md

 Did you figure out analytics on social pilot?
 You should be able to track some of them on it Label the articles in the social pilot tab

+for 10/10
+Get the new logo and put it on the site -> maybe?
+Get new logos and put on constant contact emails
+If the app works he wants a little community around it, automatically on GH Think of having a growing holistically link in the email for wellness check Add a click here for podcast to the image of that podcast and put it in the email Write a wellness check post and one more for next week